pystardust/ani-cli/CONTRIBUTING.md

 ### Discarded ideas and features:
-1. Option to edit the history file
-2. Auto-default to dub
-3. Resume playback
-4. Different provider(s)
-5. Makefile for installation
-6. iina support (until iina+ is out)
+see meta-issue #523

-PRs and issues relating to these will be closed without further notice.
+PRs and issues relating to these will be closed with the wontfix label.
 If you want to know why we decided against these features, check closed PRs and issues.

 ## Advice for maintainers